armankorajac/particle-physics-rep/README.md

 # Particle Physics Notebooks (particle-physics-rep)

-This repository showcases a collection of Jupyter notebooks developed for projects in collider physics, emphasizing effective field theory analyses, reinterpretation of LHC searches, and machine learning applications for enhancing the sensitivity of an experimental collider search.
+This repository showcases a collection of my Jupyter notebooks developed for projects in collider physics, emphasizing effective field theory analyses, reinterpretation of LHC searches, and machine learning applications for enhancing the sensitivity of an experimental collider search.

 ## 📘 Notebooks Overview